eworm-de/mkinitcpio-ykfde/README-mkinitcpio.md

 ### mkinitcpio hook `ykfde`

-Last add `ykfde` to your hook list in `/etc/mkinitcpio.conf`.
+Lastly, add `ykfde` to your hook list in `/etc/mkinitcpio.conf`.
 You should already have `systemd` and `sd-encrypt` there as a `systemd`-enabled initramfs is prerequisite.
+A working example config is as follows:

+> HOOKS="base systemd keyboard autodetect modconf block ykfde sd-encrypt sd-lvm2 filesystems fsck"

 Now rebuild your initramfs with:

 > mkinitcpio -p linux

-### boot loader
+### Boot loader

-Update you `grub` configuration by running:
+Update your `grub` configuration by running:

 > grub-mkconfig -o /boot/grub/grub.cfg

 This will add new boot entry that loads the challenges.
-With other boot loaders make sure to load the cpio archive `/boot/ykfde-challenges.img` as additional initramfs.
+With other boot loaders make sure to load the cpio archive `/boot/ykfde-challenges.img` as an additional initramfs.

 Reboot and have fun!